zhangsoledad/rfcs/rfcs/0016-verification/0016-verification.md

       * uncles hash: The hash MUST match the [CFB][2] serialized uncles.
       * number: there are at most 2 uncles included in one block.
-      * depth: an uncle must be the k-th generation ancestor of Block, where 2 <= k <= 7.
+      * depth: uncle's number MUST less than block's number - m, greater than block's number - n, the current m = 1, n =6.
-      * epoch: uncle must be the same epoch with block.
+      * epoch: uncle MUST be the same epoch with block.
       * uniqueness: an uncle must be different from all uncles included in previous blocks and all other uncles included in the same block (non-double-inclusion).

    7. block size limit